linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 27.07.2023 (announcement Linkspreed Uptime)
+- 🔗🚀 Exciting times ahead with our project #LinkspreedUptime! 🎉🙌 We're continuing to work hard and make progress.
+Stay tuned for updates! 😃✨ What features would you like to see in our app?
+Share your ideas below! 👇 #TechProject #Innovation

 ### 26.07.2023 (announcement Linkspreed Uptime)
 - 📢 Introducing our latest project, Linkspreed Uptime! 🚀🔍 Check out our brand new logo and icon for this exciting venture.
 Can you guess what our status page will look like? 🤔 #LinkspreedUptime #LogoReveal #ExcitingTimes 😎💫 What do you think about the new design?
 Let us know!
 - https://github.com/linkspreed/General_Linkspreed/assets/102324985/1f5383d7-fc36-4816-abe1-7ff49d26ad01